-Today Penny is a multi-published author of over a dozen books.
+Today Penny is the author of nearly two dozen books.
 She is also a homeschool mom and a group fitness instructor.
 Her desire is to assist and nurture women into a closer relationship with Christ.

 When Penny is not dreaming up new characters, she enjoys spending time with her husband and two daughters and camping, hiking, canoeing, biking, reading, running, gardening, and playing volleyball.

 What age did you realize you loved books and when did you start writing?

 I have loved books for as long as I can remember.
 My mom often read to my siblings and me when we were little, and once I was able to read, it became a favorite pastime.
 I remember devouring Trixie Belden and Nancy Drew books and enjoying a multitude of historical romance and contemporary romance novels as I grew older.

 I have had a love for writing since I was in second grade and rewrote Bible stories in my own little second grade commentary.
 Throughout my school years, I would write stories and “publish” them in homemade cardboard books.
 In high school, I wrote stories where my friends were the main characters.

 Fast forward several years when I surrendered my writing to the Lord.
 I quit my full-time job with a social services governmental agency so I could stay home with my daughters.
 That was the start of my career, beginning with writing magazine articles.
 Writing is my ministry and my passion and I pray I will glorify Him with each word I write.

 What is your favorite part of the writing process?

 I love to create characters.
 There is something exciting about being able to give characters personalities and create situations and dialogue.

 What is your most difficult writing obstacle, and how do you overcome it?